 The kids were impressed with just how long the digestive tract is!!!

 Once you pay for this packet, you will immediately receive a link to download this file (which will open in a browser window).
 You will also receive an email from Sendowl (the service I use), which will have a link you can click on to download the Digestive System Unit.
 (It will say, “You can download your digital products…” with a clickable link.)
 Of course, if you have any issues just email me at — liesl at homeschoolden dot com.
-You can also reach me by using the contact form on the blog or can reach me over at our Homeschool Den Facebook Page.
+You can also reach me by using the contact form on the blog.

 We had two books we really used a lot for these units: Human Anatomy Coloring Book (affiliate link) has pages you can print out and color in.